valotas/valotas.com/src/articles/object-oriented-html.md

 }
 ```

 Now everything looks simpler.
-You have to still write the metadata in html as we just did, but at least now we can give a representation of and html object in an object oriented way.
+You have to still write the metadata in html as we just did, but at least we now can give a representation of an html element in an object oriented way.

 ### Javascript: behaviour mixins
 Now that we can style our node with css mixins, what about adding some behaviour there?
 This is where javascript is comming.
 So let's say that we have a `<button/>` that we would like to use in order to show an alert to the user.
 Assuming that our button is also styled, we can describe this button with the following pseudo class: